 Love is a beautiful thing.
-Sweet and scintillating especially when two people who genuinely love each other come together in a union.
-However, there are instances when this love is abused and destroyed by demands that are practically impossible.
+Sweet and scintillating, especially when two people who genuinely love each other come together in a union.
+However, there are instances when this love is abused and destroyed by practically impossible demands.

 Consider a case of two people with dysfunctional personality traits who form a marriage.
 What comes to mind is probably chaos.
 But, it may not be exactly chaos.
 And that’s how codependent relationships are introduced.

 Another definition of a codependent relationship is when one is a ‘taker’ or the one who receives, while the other is the ‘caretaker’ or who always gives.